 Loans are only considered to owners of individually designated landmarks, properties in historic districts, or buildings listed or eligible for listing in the State or National Register of Historic Places.
 The building must be in the five boroughs of New York City.
 The Conservancy can help you determine the landmark status of your building.
 If the building is eligible, the applicant must also show financial capability.
 Loans must be secured through a first or second mortgage or other acceptable collateral.

 The first step in applying for a loan is to complete the Property Profile (A .pdf file on the top right of this page, under the photo).
 The staff will review the proposed project and possibly conduct a site visit.
-If the Fund staff determine the project is eligible for funding, they will work with you to develop a formal loan application.
+If the Fund staff determines the project is eligible for funding, they will work with you to develop a formal loan application.
 Application review, credit checks, and financial analyses are necessary before presenting the loan request to the Fund’s Board of Directors for approval.